qubekit/QUBEKit/README.md

 Choose option two to set up a new template which will be used every time you run QUBEKit (unless you supply the name of another ini file in the configs folder).
-The only parameter that must be changed for QUBEKit to run is the Chargemol path in the descriptions section.
+The only parameter that **must** be changed for QUBEKit to run is the Chargemol path in the descriptions section.
-This option is what controls where the Chargemol code is kept on your PC.
+This option is what controls where the Chargemol code is accessed from on your PC.
-It should be the location of the Chargemol home directory, plus the name of the Chargemol folder itself:
+It should be the location of the Chargemol home directory, plus the name of the Chargemol folder itself to account for version differences:

     '/home/<user>/Programs/chargemol_09_26_2017'

-Following this, feel free to change any of the other options.
+Following this, feel free to change any of the other options such as the basis set.

 ### QUBEKit Commands: Running Jobs

-Given a list of commands, such as: `-end`, `psi4` some are taken as single word commands.
+Given a list of commands, such as: `-setup`, `-progress` some are taken as single word commands.
-Others however, such as changing defaults: (`-c` `0`), (`-m` `1`), etc are taken as tuple commands.
+Others however, such as changing defaults: (`-c` `0`), (`-m` `1`), are taken as tuple commands.
-The first command of tuple commands is always preceded by a `-`, while single word commands are not.
+The first command of tuple commands is always preceded by a `-`, while the latter commands are not: (`-skip` `density` `charges`).
 (An error is raised for hanging commands e.g. `-c`, `1` or `-sm`.)

-Single-word commands are taken in any order, assuming they are given, while tuple commands are taken as (`-key` `value`).
+All commands can be provided in any order, as long as tuple commands are paired together.
-**All commands are optional**.
+**All configuration commands are optional**.
 If nothing at all is given, the program will run entirely with defaults.
+QUBEKit only *needs* to know the molecule you're analysing, given with `-i` `<molecule>.pdb` or `-sm` `<smiles string>`.

 Files to be analysed must be written with their file extension (.pdb) attached or they will not be recognised commands.
 All commands should be given in lower case with two main exceptions;